sinorga/MuranoCLI/README.markdown

 !!!!! *IMPORTANT*

 The upcoming release of 2.0 will include some breaking changes.
-The most noticable of which is the command will be renamed from `mr` to `murano`.
+The most noticeable of which is the command will be renamed from `mr` to `murano`.